Trump unveils guidelines to reopen America, lets governors to take call on lifting curbs in states

 At the press conference, Trump expressed confidence in reviving the US economy.
 "We took the greatest economy in the history of the world, and we closed it in order to win this war, and we are in the process of winning it now.
 Our approach outlines three phases in restoring our economic life," he said.

-"We are not opening all at once but one careful step at a time and some states will be able to open up sooner than others.
-Some states are not in the kind of trouble that others are in," he said.
-Now that the country has passed the peak of new cases, people are starting their life again.
-"We are starting rejuvenation of our economy again in a safe and structured and very responsible fashion," he said.
-Vice President Mike Pence, who is in charge of the White House task force against COVID-19, said that the new guidelines for opening up America again are a product of the best science and the best common sense that the president has marshaled on his team and from a broad range of advisors from all across the nation.
+"We are not opening all at once but one careful step at a time, and some states will be able to open up sooner than others.
+Some states are not in the kind of trouble that others are in,” he said.
+Now that the country has passed the peak on new cases, people are starting their life again.
+“We are starting rejuvenation of our economy again in a safe and structured and very responsible fashion,” he said.
+Vice President Mike Pence, who is in charge of the White House taskforce against COVID-19, said that the new guidelines for opening up America again are a product of the best science and the best common sense that the president has marshalled on his team and from a broad range of advisors from all across the nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)